AliHussienabdo/operating-systems-concepts/3.Processes/README.md

 > Asocket is defined as an endpoint for communication.
 Apair of processes communicating over a network employs a pair of sockets—one for each process.
 A socket is identified by an IP address concatenated with a port number.

-## summary
-- A process is a program in execution, and the status of the current activity of a process is represented by the program counter, as well as other registers.
-- The layout of a process in memory is represented by four different sections: (1) text, (2) data, (3) heap, and (4) stack.
-- As a process executes, it changes state.
-There are four general states of a
-process: (1) ready, (2) running, (3) waiting, and (4) terminated.
-- A process control block (PCB) is the kernel data structure that represents a process in an operating system.
-- The role of the process scheduler is to select an available process to run on a CPU.
-- An operating system performs a context switch when it switches from running one process to running another.
-- The fork() and CreateProcess() system calls are used to create processes on UNIX and Windows systems, respectively.
-- When shared memory is used for communication between processes, two (or more) processes share the same region of memory.
-POSIX provides an API for shared memory.
-- Two processes may communicate by exchanging messages with one another using message passing.
-The Mach operating system uses message passing as its primary form of interprocess communication.
-Windows provides a form of message passing as well.
-- A pipe provides a conduit for two processes to communicate.
-There are two forms of pipes, ordinary and named.
-Ordinary pipes are designed for communication between processes that have a parent–child relationship.
-Named pipes are more general and allow several processes to communicate.
-- UNIX systems provide ordinary pipes through the pipe() system call.
-Ordinary pipes have a read end and a write end.
-A parent process can, for example, send data to the pipe using its write end, and the child process can read it from its read end.
-Named pipes in UNIX are termed FIFOs.
-- Windows systems also provide two forms of pipes—anonymous and named pipes.
-Anonymous pipes are similar to UNIX ordinary pipes.
-They are unidirectional and employ parent–child relationships between the communicating processes.
-Named pipes offer a richer form of interprocess communication than the UNIX counterpart, FIFOs.
-- Two common forms of client–server communication are sockets and remote procedure calls (RPCs).
-Sockets allow two processes on different machines to communicate over a network.
-RPCs abstract the concept of function (procedure) calls in such a way that a function can be invoked on another process that may reside on a separate computer.
-- The Android operating system uses RPCs as a form of interprocess communication using its binder framework.